 Career Planning- Promotion and Transfer

 Career planning is all about taking charge of your professional journey.
 When it comes to advancement, two options you might consider are promotions and transfers.
 Both can offer exciting opportunities for growth, but they cater to different goals.
-Here’s a breakdown to help you decide which path aligns best with your aspirations:

 • Focus: Promotions involve moving up within the same department or organizational hierarchy.
 You take on a higher-level position with increased responsibilities, typically accompanied by a salary raise and greater recognition.